ds-ws22/website/docs/programming-toolkit.md

 (create-folder)=
 ### Create a new folder for this course

-We also want to create a new folder called `data_science` for our course.
+You should also create a new folder for our course.
+I recommend to only use lowercase characters and no white space (e.g., data_science)

-In your terminal, type:
+In your terminal or command prompt, type:

 ```bash
 mkdir data_science
 ```

-You can now close the terminal.
+You can now close it.

 ---
 (vscode)=
 ## Visual Studio Code